MarcosLaine/MarketReporter/README.md

 # Market Reporter 📈

-A Python script that automatically generates and sends daily market reports via email.
+A Python script that automatically generates and sends daily market reports via email and pushover.
 The report includes charts of various market indices and is scheduled to run automatically at market close.

 ## Features 🌟

 - Automatically fetches data for IBOVESPA, DOLAR, S&P500, BTC, EURO, and NASDAQ
 - Generates visual charts of market performance
 - Sends automated email reports to configured recipients
+- Sends automated pushover notifications to configured recipients
 - Can be scheduled to run daily using Windows Task Scheduler
 - Secure configuration management for sensitive data